RalphMao/RalphMao.github.io/_posts/2024-05-26-ML-software-system.md

 ![Image](/images/blog1/latency_throughput_tradeoff.png)

-Advanced optimizations that push beyond this fundamental trade-off include prefill-decode (PD) disaggregation and speculative decoding.
+Advanced optimizations that push beyond this trade-off curve include **PD disaggregation** and **speculative decoding**.
 PD disaggregation has been deployed by production LLM serving systems for some time and is now gaining broader ecosystem support through frameworks like [SGLang](https://lmsys.org/blog/2025-05-05-large-scale-ep/) and [TensorRT-LLM](https://nvidia.github.io/TensorRT-LLM/advanced/disaggregated-service.html).
 Speculative decoding exemplifies algorithm-system co-design and merits detailed discussion in subsequent sections.

 #### Training system optimizations

 Compared to inference systems, training systems face different constraints: throughput driven, less stringent latency requirements, but facing rapidly evolving methodologies and model architectures.
 It often goes through rapid iterations when new architectures or new training techniques are introduced.
 I personally observed that training systems are less deeply optimized than inference (I don't take responsibility for this statement.
 There are exceptions like DeepSeek).

 **Pretraining** used to be the primary focus (probably still is).
 Operating at massive GPU scales in a throughput-oriented manner, Model FLOPs Utilization (MFU) serves as the key performance metric.
+Parallelism is the key of optimization, which we has already discussed.

-At this scale, system resilience becomes critical for maintaining high MFU beyond simply choosing optimal parallelism strategies.
+At the scale of pretraining, system resilience becomes critical for maintaining high MFU beyond parallelism strategies.
 Key techniques include fault tolerance mechanisms and asynchronous checkpointing—see [NVIDIA Resiliency Extension](https://github.com/NVIDIA/nvidia-resiliency-ext) for common solutions.

 **Post-training** optimization was historically considered less critical due to its smaller computational scale.
 However, the rise of Reinforcement Learning (RL) has fundamentally changed this landscape.
 RL introduces new system-level challenges that extend far beyond traditional parallelism concerns.
 I call it the **parallelism and placement problem**, extensively discussed in [HybridFlow](https://arxiv.org/pdf/2409.19256):